 Compressed air cannon

 The main experimental facility is based on the Rich pipe concept.
-However, instead of using a drop tower, a compressed air cannon is being constructed, figure 2.1.
+However, instead of using a drop tower, a compressed air cannon is being constructed, Figure 2.1.
 It consists of a driver and barrel.
 The projectile will be a pipe filled with water that will go water hammer when the pipe hits a solid obstacle.
 The final velocity of the projectile is a function of the driver pressure (gas pressure in cylinder) and barrel length.
 A simple model was derived to predict the projectile velocity (assuming a mass of 2 kg, which provides ample room for designing the projectile) and enable to size the driver and barrel size.
 Figure 2.2 shows the final design as a function of the driver volume.
 After iterating with Dr. Martineau’s team at INL, we designed the system such that the projectile has a final speed in excess of 50 m/s.

 To save on cost and time, the compressed air cannon is being assembled from standard components.
-For example, the driver is a large diameter (12”) compressed air cylinder (24” length) with a piston inside.
+For example, the driver is a large diameter (6”) compressed air cylinder (14” length) with a piston inside.
 The end walls of the cylinder have been modified to enable loading the cylinder with compressed air on each side of the piston.
-The side facing the barrel (front) has been modified to seal the driver when a higher pressure is injected on the back side of the piston (figure 2.3.a)).
+The side facing the barrel (front) has been modified to seal the driver when a higher pressure is injected on the back side of the piston (Figure 2.3.a).
 To release the projectile, the back end of the cylinder is depressurized causing the piston to move back and inject high pressure air in the barrel.
 The flow leaving the back end of the barrel is choked providing a very predictable depressurization rate (and therefore piston speed).
 This design was adopted as it is possible to control pressure very precisely (0.1% or better) and therefore the experiment will be very repeatable.

 The barrel length is currently fixed at 2 m.
 The barrel is made out of a honed cylinder (surface smoothness better than 0.001”) with inner diameter of 50.8 mm.
-The projectile will have an outter diameter of 50 mm, providing adequate clearance inside the barrel.
+The projectile will have an outer diameter of 50 mm, providing adequate clearance inside the barrel.

 Finally, the compressed air cannon is mounted to a 10” I-beam, itself mounted on a frame to bring the barrel to the height of the laser.
 The I-beam was necessary to add mass to the overall assembly and minimize recoil of the system.
 Also it will serve as a support to mount a solid obstacle to intercept the projectile.
-The main components are shown in figure 2.3.b).
+The main components are shown in Figure 2.3.b).

 All the hardware for plumbing the high pressure air into the cylinder have been received and pre-assembled.